nasirnjs/kubernetes/k8s-eks/karpenter.md

 - An existing Amazon EKS cluster (1.21+)
 - kubectl, eksctl, helm, and aws CLI installed and configured
 - IAM permissions to create roles and policies
-- jq and curl installed (for scripting convenience)

 ## Step 1: Set Environment Variables